ionic-team/stencil-site/docs-md/start/index.md

 ```

 When we save, we'll have our component updated with the new changes.
-To learn more about what's going on in this component, check out               <stencil-route-link url="/docs/my-first-component" router="#router">component docs</stencil-route-link>
+To learn more about what's going on in this component, check out               <stencil-route-link url="/docs/my-first-component">component docs</stencil-route-link>

 ## Building for Production